wp-cool-tools/recent-posts-widget-with-thumbnails/README.txt

 2. Search for 'Recent Posts Widget With Thumbnails'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard
-5. Go to 'Appereance' => 'Widgets' and select 'Recent Posts Widget With Thumbnails'
+5. Go to 'Appearance' => 'Widgets' and select 'Recent Posts Widget With Thumbnails'

 = Uploading in WordPress Dashboard =